 % Bollinger Band: Upper quartile

-MACD: Bullish at a positive value, histogram higher for the 1st day in a row
+MACD: Bullish at a positive value, histogram lower for the 5th day in a row

 VIX 15-min Intraday

 15-min VIX chart shows at Friday’s lows only a couple of weak positive divergences have developed so any recovery in VIX should be weak.

 VIX 442-hr Which Side of Trade?
 From 12/8/2017